Mandy Moore: 2003–2006: Coverage and continued acting

 In 2004, Moore co-starred with Matthew Goode in the romantic comedy Chasing Liberty.
 She played Anna Foster, the rebellious eighteen-year-old "First Daughter" who wants more freedom from the Secret Service.
 The film grossed approximately $12 million.
-Both How to Deal and Chasing Liberty received generally negative and lukewarm reviews, respectively; but Ebert singled Moore's performances out again and said in his review of How to Deal that Moore has "an unaffected natural charm" and "almost makes the movie worth seeing," and said in his review of Chasing Liberty that she has "undeniable screen presence and inspires instant affection."
-Other critics called Moore an "actress of limited range," but one review of Chasing Liberty called her the "most painless of former pop princesses."
-(Another romantic comedy with a similar theme, First Daughter, which starred Katie Holmes, was released later that year.)
+Both How to Deal and Chasing Liberty received generally negative reviews, respectively.
+Ebert singled Moore's performances out again and said in his review of How to Deal that Moore has "an unaffected natural charm" and "almost makes the movie worth seeing."
+In his review of Chasing Liberty he said that she has "undeniable screen presence and inspires instant affection."
+Other critics called her an "actress of limited range," but one review of Chasing Liberty called her the "most painless of former pop princesses."
 Late in 2004, Moore co-starred with Jena Malone, Macaulay Culkin and Patrick Fugit in the religion satirical comedy-drama Saved!.
 She played Hilary Faye Stockard, a proper and popular girl at a Christian high school.
-The film received generally positive reviews, but it did not receive a wide release.
+The film received generally positive reviews; it did not receive a wide release.
 Moore's performance was praised, with one critic calling her a "demented delight" and another calling it her best performance to date.
 She and Michael Stipe covered The Beach Boys' 1966 song "God Only Knows", which bookended the film.

 In 2005, Moore co-starred in the sports family comedy-drama Racing Stripes, where she voiced Sandy the white horse, and guest-starred in the HBO comedy-drama Entourage.
-Moore was also originally scheduled to star in the films Cursed, Havoc and The Upside of Anger, which were all eventually released in 2005, but without her involvement in any of them.
+Moore was originally scheduled to star in the films Cursed, Havoc and The Upside of Anger, which were all eventually released in 2005, but without her involvement in any of them.

 In 2006, Moore guest-starred as Julie Quinn in two episodes of the fifth season of the NBC medical sitcom Scrubs, that were the ninth episode "My Half-Acre" and the tenth episode "Her Story II".
 The same year, she guest-starred in the Fox animated sitcom The Simpsons, where she voiced Tabitha Vixx in the seventeenth-season finale called "Marge and Homer Turn a Couple Play".